Originating in China and one of the most ancient forms of Traditional Chinese Medicine (TCM), acupuncture treats the whole person.

 In considering where to go for acupuncture, Toronto offers various options of qualified professionals.
 Within Canada, Traditional Acupuncturists are regulated in the provinces of Ontario, British Columbia, Quebec, Alberta and Newfoundland.

-This means that any practitioner of acupuncture must be properly trained and licensed in order to use acupuncture as part of their practice.
+This means that any practitioner of acupuncture must be properly licensed in order to use acupuncture.

 In Toronto, acupuncture patients have the choice of receiving their treatments from a TCM Practitioner, Naturopathic Doctor (ND), Chiropractor, Physiotherapist, Medical Doctor (MD), or even Registered Nurses (RN).